 Bethesda (Mile 3.3)

-Bethesda was a biblical place near Jerusalem where Jesus performed healing miracles, appropriate here in view of the National Institutes of Health, the National Naval Medical Center, and numerous other medicine-related activities located further north in Bethesda on Wisconsin Avenue.
+Bethesda was a biblical place near Jerusalem where Jesus performed healing miracles, an appropriate name here in view of the National Institutes of Health, the National Naval Medical Center, and numerous other medicine-related activities located further north in Bethesda on Wisconsin Avenue.
 The tunnel, however, leads into a busy downtown area with shops and with restaurants of many types and prices.
 Here the "Georgetown Branch Trail" crosses a complex street intersection to join the main part of the Capital Crescent Trail.
-A rest area with water, map, and historical panel is located just beyond the Honda dealership.
+Ourisman Plaza, located where the trail meets Bethesda Avenue adjacent to Ourisman Honda, features seating areas.
+The Wiener Plaza rest area with water, map, and historical panel is located just behind the Honda dealership.
 Some of the residential communities of Bethesda extend along the Trail to the DC line.

 River Road Bridge (Mile 4.5)

-Until 1985, traffic stopped on busy River Road while the train crossed.
+Neal Potter Plaza, at the north end of the bridge where the trail crosses River Road, features seating areas, a red metal pergola, and a three-sided display that includes a map and a brief history of the Capital Crescent Trail.
+The plaza, dedicated on November 3, 2018, is named in honor of Neal Potter, a civic leader and environmentalist who served as Montgomery County Executive (1990-1994) and Montgomery County Council member (1970-1990, 1994-1998).
+Until 1985, traffic stopped on busy River Road while each train crossed.
 When the Trail was built, it rapidly became evident that serious accidents would result here without a pedestrian crossing or a bridge.
-Federal funds under the highway legislation, 'ISTEA', were obtained and nearly $800 thousand was spent to develop the bridge, built long enough and wide enough at Coalition insistence to provide safe passage and easy gradients for Trail users of all abilities.
+Federal funds under the 'ISTEA' highway legislation were obtained and nearly $800 thousand was spent to develop the bridge, built long enough and wide enough at Coalition insistence to provide safe passage and easy gradients for Trail users of all abilities.
 It opened in the fall of 1996.

 Loughborough Mill (Mile 5.0)